PKU-Alignment/omnisafe/benchmarks/off-policy/README.md

 ### Safe Reinforcement Learning Algorithms

-Serving as a reliable SafeRL baseline, OmniSafe offers performance insights for SafeRL algorithms within the Safety-Gymnasium environment.
+Serving as a reliable SafeRL baseline, OmniSafe offers performance insights for SafeRL algorithms within the Safety-Gymnasium environments.
 The results of OmniSafe are presented in <a href="#performance_off_policy">Table 2</a> and <a href="#curve_off_policy">Figure 1</a>.

 #### Performance Table